fangq/mcx/README.txt

 4.1 Output files

-A *.mc2 file is a binary file to save the fluence distributions within the problem domain.
-By default, this fluence is a normalized solution (rather than the raw probability), therefore, one can compare this directly to the analytical solutions (Green's functions).
+An mc2 file is a binary file to save the fluence distributions within the problem domain.
+By default, this fluence is a normalized solution (rather than the raw probability), therefore, one can compare this directly to the analytical solutions (i.e. Green's function).
 The storing order in the mc2 files are the same as the input: if the input is row-major, the output is row-major, and so on.
 The dimension of the file is [Nx Ny Nz Ng] where Ng is the total number of time gates.

 One can load a mc2 output file into Matlab or Octave using the loadmc2 function in <mcx root>/utils.
-If one want to get a continuous-wave solution, he should run simulation with sufficiently long time window, and sum the fluence along the time dimension, for example
+If one wants to get a continuous-wave solution, he should run simulation with sufficiently long time window, and sum the fluence along the time dimension, for example